ichisemasashi/Nim_in_action/nimprogramming/tmp.md

   -- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
      We should mention that unfortunately, live is not always that easy, as sometimes we can not freely select the textual output format.
 Imagine that you create a CAD (computer aided design) tool that should be compatible with another existing tool.
 In this case, the textual storage format is already defined by the existing tool, and generally that format does not match the JSON or YAML file format.
 Even when the format should be one of these, matching it exactly would be difficult.
-While writing out own data in that foreign format is still not really difficult, as we can just write single matching [strings]{.str}, reading in the textual data is more complicated: Typically, we would read the input file line by line, and we would have to inspect and interpret each input [string]{.str}, maybe by use of regular expressions or a custom parser.
+While writing out own data in that foreign format is still not really difficult, as we can just write single matching [strings], reading in the textual data is more complicated: Typically, we would read the input file line by line, and we would have to inspect and interpret each input [string], maybe by use of regular expressions or a custom parser.
 That generally includes handling of missing or invalid data.
   -- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------